cnr-isti-vclab/PyMeshLab/src/README.md

 By default, PyMeshLab will be installed inside the `pymeshlab` directory of the repo.
 Therefore, after installed, you can just cd to the root of this repository and then `import pymeshlab` from a python shell.

+### Build options

+By default, the scripts listed above will build a pymeshlab python module.
+There are two additional options in the CMake configuration:

+- `BUILD_PYMESHLAB_DEBUG` (default: `OFF`): if set to `ON`, pymeshlab will be built in debug mode, and instead of building `pymeshlab/main.cpp`, the file `pymeshlab/debug_main.cpp` will be built .
+This file contains a `main` function set to call pymeshlab functions under C++ and therefore allows to debug pymeshlab under a full C++ environment;
+- `BUILD_PYMESHLAB_UPDATE_DOC` (default: `OFF`): if set to `ON`, pymeshlab will be built but with `pymeshlab/doc_main.cpp` instead of `pymeshlab/main.cpp`.
+This build system will generate an executable that will automatically update the file `docs/filter_list.rst`, containing the documentation of the pymeshlab filter.

 ## Deploy PyMeshLab